kyma-project/community/guidelines/templates/resources/metrics.md

 >
 >This document is a ready-to-use template for the **Metrics** document type that describes service or controller metrics.
 Follow the `11-{00}-{service/controller-name}.md` convention to name the document.

-This table shows the {Service/Controller name} custom metrics, their types, and descriptions.
+This table shows the {Service name} custom metrics, their types, and descriptions.

 | Name | Type | Description |
 |------|------|-------------|